-Nashville Lawn and Garden Show Announces 2019 Award Winners
+Nashville Lawn and Garden Show Announces 2020 Winners

-Nature’s Best Lawn and Landscape, Nolensville, Tennessee, was awarded the Best in Show Award at the annual Nashville Lawn and Garden Show, presented Thursday, February 28 through Sunday, March 3, at The Fairgrounds Nashville.
-Additional awards for garden design and product displays were presented to companies and organizations from Davidson, Montgomery, Robertson, Sumner, Williamson and Wilson Counties in Tennessee.
+Nashville, TN – Hewitt Garden and Design, Franklin, Tennessee, was awarded the Best in Show Award at the annual Nashville Lawn and Garden Show, presented Thursday, February 27 through Sunday, March 1, at The Fairgrounds Nashville.
+Additional awards for garden design, floral design and vendor spaces were as follows.

-Cumberland Herb Association, Nashville, TN – Show Theme Award Show Theme Award for the garden which most clearly displays this year’s theme of “Changing Times, Changing Gardens.”
+Cumberland Herb Association, Nashville, TN –Show Theme Award for the garden which most clearly displays this year’s theme of “2020 Gardens in Focus.”

-Josiah Lockard and Associates and Middle Tennessee Lawns, Hermitage, TN – Excellence in Horticulture Award for best use of plant materials;
+Nature’s Best Nursery, Lawn and Landscape, Nolensville, TN – Excellence in Horticulture Award for best use of plant materials;

 Master Gardeners of Davidson County, Nashville, TN - Plant Awareness and Education Award for best use of clear and accurate labeling;